-But in any case, it is a glorious piece of irony in that the little fool of a teenaged Riddle, in his glorious quest to avoid ever dying, had no better sense than to commit himself into repeatedly having to *experience* his own death at not that much of a remove, and to effectively kill himself by inches in order to acomplish it.
+But in any case, it is a magnificent piece of irony in that the little fool of a teenaged Riddle, in his glorious quest to avoid ever dying, had no better sense than to commit himself into repeatedly having to *experience* his own death at not that much of a remove, and to effectively kill himself by inches in order to accomplish it.

 It’s hardly any surprise that Rowling ended up forcing him to finish the job, unassisted, either.

-Madam Hepzibah Smith's death is widely agreed to have produced his 2nd horcrux, and on that one I am prepared to accept Rowling’s off-canon word for it that it was the Cup.
-Because that reading makes all kinds of internal sense.
-He did not use the Horcrux-creation curse to create that one either.
+Madam Hepzibah Smith’s death is widely agreed to have produced his 2nd horcrux, and on that one I am prepared to accept Rowling’s off-canon word for it that it was the Cup.
+Chiefly because that reading makes all kinds of internal sense.
+He did not use any Horcrux-creation murder curse to create that one either.

 And since he never had possession of the Cup until the night he killed Madam Smith, whatever preparation as is needed for a housing, if any, is probably not a long, drawn-out affair, but a spell which could be cast on site, before his victim finished dying (which in a poisoning might have taken a while), and freed the fragment which is to be contained.